 The secretary shall keep or cause to be kept a book of minutes of all meetings and actions of directors and committees of directors.
-The minutes of each meeting shall state the time and place that it was held and such other information as shall be necessary to determine the actions taken and whether the meeting was held in accordance with the law and these Bylaws.
+The minutes of each meeting shall state the time and place that it was held, and such other information as shall be necessary to determine the actions taken and whether the meeting was held in accordance with the law and these Bylaws.
 The secretary shall cause notice to be given of all meetings of directors and committees as required by the Bylaws.
 The secretary shall have such other powers and perform such other duties as may be prescribed by the board of directors or the board president.
-The secretary may appoint, with approval of the board, a director to assist in performance of all or part of the duties of the secretary.
+The secretary may appoint, with the approval of the board, a director to assist in the performance of all or part of the duties of the secretary.
+The secretary shall be the focal point prior to and during produced rodeos to assure proper scoring sheets and produced from co-sanctioning military associations, and properly filled out and completed by the Rodeo Secretary following the rodeo.
+The secretary will take appropriate actions to safeguard, copy and send said documentation to the co-sanctioning association(s).
+The Secretary will act as the Gate and Tickets committee Chair and be the liaison between the rodeo Secretary and the Rodeo Committee.